eiroca/awesome-list/Apple2.md

 *  [Apple2CharGen](https://github.com/dschmenk/Apple2CharGen) How to create a custom Apple ][ character generator ROM
 *  [RetroConnector](https://github.com/option8/RetroConnector) RetroConnector series of open source adapter boards for Apple || series computers
 *  [AppleIISd](https://github.com/freitz85/AppleIISd) SD card based ProFile replacement for IIe
+*  [applelogic.org](http://www.applelogic.org/index.html) The AppleLogic website is all about FPGAs and Apple systems.
+After thirty odd years since the initial introduction of the Apple II and more than fourteen years since it was discontinued, new FPGA technologies have given this fascinating and incredibly popular computer a new lease of life
 *  [aekii](https://github.com/cfenollosa/aekii) Tuning an Apple Extended Keyboard II
 ### Misc
 *  [abandonware](https://github.com/apple2abandonware/abandonware) Apple II Abandonware